zanderiscool185/Lenovo-L440-20AS-Opencore-Sequoia/README.md

 How to use:
-download EFI (either the prepackaged, or the EFI from this repo, rename the folder to "EFI" and copy to Drive boom, success!
+download EFI (either the prepackaged, or the EFI from this repo) rename the folder to "EFI" and copy to Drive boom, success!

-Ive added the EFI as well as pre-packaged, as not everyone has windows 11 and not everyone has 7z, the folder is the original, if you download the packages and they dont match the repo, DO NOT USE! (the folder names are different, but if the files arent the same, please be careful!)
+Ive added the EFI as well as pre-packaged, as not everyone has windows 11 and not everyone has 7z, the folder is the original, if you download the packages and they dont match the repo, DO NOT USE! (the folder names are different, but the files themselves will match)

+CHANGES SINCE MY LAST REPO: EFI is now ALL IN ONE, Wifi (when not spoofed) should work in recovery, and macOS boot chime is now enabled

+for the cybersecurity nuts who are curious as to what i packed it with, i used Keka for macOS: https://www.keka.io it provided a self extracting ZIP option, so i opted to try it out.

+My repo couldnt have been done/created without the community, and the people whos EFI i forked off to make this one! macOS Monterey Source Repo: https://github.com/alerion921/Lenovo-Thinkpad-L440-20AS-OpenCore (shoutout this dude, as i forked off his repo, applied patches for Sonoma+ and updated opencore, rest was on him, and the Opencore Dev teams, as well as YOU! for keeping that tech alive "just a little longer")